-Jonathon Barbaree enters his second season as the women's basketball head coach.
+Jonathon Barbaree enters his third season as the women's basketball head coach.

 Barbaree began coaching in 1995 as a student assistant at Georgia College.
 During his stint in Milledgeville, where he spent the first nine years of his coaching career, Barbaree helped the Bobcats compile a 178-87 overall record including three Peach Belt conference championships and four National Tournament berths.
 He was a student assistant for three seasons before coaching two seasons as a graduate assistant.
 He was promoted to full-time assistant prior to the 2000-2001 season and spent four seasons in that position.